 - 4 tablespoon of confectioners’ sugar

-- Add the heavy cream to the chilled mixing bowl and begin mixing it on low using the cold beaters, increasing the speed gradually for 3-4 minutes.
+- Add the heavy cream to the chilled mixing bowl and begin mixing on low using the cold beaters, gradually increasing the speed for 3-4 minutes.

-- Add the confectioners’ sugar and vanilla and continue to mix for another 4-5 minutes until the cream is whipped and fluffy.
-Be careful not to overbeat the cream or it will start to turn into butter.
+- Add the confectioners’ sugar and vanilla, and continue to mix for an additional 4-5 minutes, until the cream is whipped and fluffy.
+Be careful not to overbeat the cream, or it will start to turn into butter.

 Winifred George says